Table of contents:

 Upper thread tension too low or incorrect threading |

-Check that the upper thread is fully threaded and increase its tension. |
+Check the complete threading of the upper thread and increase its tension. |

 |

-Loose loops and knots visible on top of fabric |
+Loose loops and visible knots on the top of the fabric |

 Bobbin thread |

-Upper thread tension too tight or bobbin tension too loose |
+Upper thread tension too high or bobbin tension too low |

-Decrease upper thread tension or check bobbin tension/installation. |
+Reduce the upper thread tension or check the bobbin tension/installation. |

 How to adjust the upper thread tension?

-The yo-yo test to check the can
+The yo-yo test to check the bobbin

-- Decrease (5 → 3) if curls appear on top.
+- Decrease (5 → 3) if loops appear on the top.

 When and how to adjust the tension?